 Just looking at pictures of wavelets and sine waves, you can see intuitively that signals with sharp changes might be better analyzed with an irregular wavelet than with a smooth sinusoid.

-This example shows how to localize a discontinuity in a sine wave.
+This example shows wavelet analysis can localize a discontinuity in a sine wave.

 Create a 1-Hz sine wave sampled at 100 Hz.
-The sine wave has a discontinuity at t=0.5 seconds.
+The duration of the sine wave is one second.
+The sine wave has a discontinuity at seconds.

 t = linspace(0,1,100)'; x = sin(2*pi*t); x1 = x-0.15; y = zeros(size(x)); y(1:length(y)/2) = x(1:length(y)/2); y(length(y)/2+1:end) = x1(length(y)/2+1:end); stem(t,y,'markerfacecolor',[0 0 1]); xlabel('Seconds'); ylabel('Amplitude');